SWOT Analysis of Singapore Airlines 2019

 Expensive - Singapore Airlines is one of the world's most expensive airlines and even introduced a $23,000 Suites class in 2008.
 The Singapore Airlines' Suites class is the most luxurious means of air travel on a commercial jetliner and tops most First class travel packages that are currently available.

 Reliance on International Traffic - Singapore is a very small country with the domestic market being very limited.
-As of 2015, the local population stands at less than 6 billion.
+As of 2015, the local population stands at less than 6 million.
 There are no intercontinental flights available due to the size of the country.
 Thus Singapore Airlines has to rely heavily on international travelers and passengers to/from foreign countries.

 Lack of Strong Partners - Despite having a codeshare agreement with 24 partners worldwide as of the time of writing, the partnerships are rather limited as only 8 of them serve Singapore.
 In addition, as a member of the Star Alliance, the world largest airline alliance, it does not half codeshare agreements with 50% of the alliance members.